stefanaigner/yeolab.github.io-source/content/pages/people/en-ching_luo.md

 ## Summary

-Enching Luo received her master degree in Physiology from National Taiwan University.
-In her master studies, she worked in bioinformatics and biostatistics core laboratory.
-Her master thesis focused on microRNA regulation for breast cancer.
-Before starting graduate studies in Bioengineering at UC San Diego, Enching was a research assistance in biomaterial laboratory at National Tsing Hua University.
-She constructed metastasis colon cancer model on mice to study drug delivery.
+Enching Luo received her master's degree in Physiology from National Taiwan University.
+In her master's studies, she worked in a bioinformatics and biostatistics core laboratory.
+Her master's thesis focused on microRNA regulation of breast cancer.
+Before starting her graduate studies in Bioengineering at UC San Diego, Enching was a research assistance in a biomaterial laboratory at National Tsing Hua University.
+She constructed a mouse model of metastatic colon cancer to study drug delivery.
 As a bioengineering graduate student at UCSD, Enching is interested in RNA regulation and genomics.
-Enching is funded by Taiwanese government.
+Enching is funded by the Taiwanese government.

 ## Publications